 4. Select your leverage.
 Higher leverage increases both yield and liquidation risk.

-5. Choose optional settings: Slippage tolerance and fixed-rate duration (longer durations reduce rate risk, but may have higher rates)
+5. Choose optional settings: Slippage tolerance and fixed-rate duration (longer durations reduce rate risk, but may have higher rates and/or less liquidity).

 6. Confirm and execute the transaction.